fenw1ck/anp.github.io/_posts/2016-06-11-baby-steps-porting-musl-to-rust.md

 ## Comments?

-Contact links are in the footer below, and it's also possible you came here from some aggregator if I posted it there, who presumably support comments :).
+Contact links are in the footer below, and it's also possible you came here from some aggregator if I posted it there, and said aggregator presumably supports comments that I will be following like an attention-starved child.
 Would love to hear from anyone about this project or other C-to-Rust efforts, or just stuff in general.
 I'm usually in `#rust` on irc.mozilla.net as `dikaiosune`.